jimbojsb/pseudo/README.md

 * The transaction api is implemented to the point of managing current transaction state, but transactions have no actual effect
 * Anything related to scrolling cursors has not been implemented, and this includes the fetch modes that might require them
 * Pseudo can load and save serialized copies of it's mocked data, but in the future, it will be able to "record" a live PDO connection to a real database and then use that data to create mocks from your actual data
+* Pseudo isn't strict-mode compatible, which means tests might fail due to unexpected errors with signatures and offsets, etc. (I'd happily accept a pull request to fix this!)

 ##Tests
 Pseudo has a fairly robust test suite written with PHPUnit.
 If you'd like to run the tests, simple run "phpunit" in the tests folder.
 The tests have no external library dependencies and should require no additional setup or bootstrapping to run.